fairlearn/fairlearn/docs/user_guide/assessment.rst

 that demographic parity has been achieved.
 The second reports the ratio of the lowest and highest selection rates, so a result of 1 means there is demographic parity.
-However, achieving demographic parity does *not* automatically mean that the classifier is fair!
+As with any fairness metric, achieving demographic parity does *not* automatically mean that the classifier is fair!